cloudfoundry-incubator/kubecf/doc/bosh-release-development.md

 ## Integrating the Release in Kubecf

-With Quarks and Kubecf BOSH releases can largely be used just the same as with a BOSH director.
-There are a few things Quarks offers however to make adaption to the kubernetes environment easier.
+With Quarks and Kubecf, BOSH releases can largely be used just the same as with a BOSH director.
+There are a few things Quarks offers, however, to make the adaptation to the Kubernetes environment easier.

 ### BPM

 BPM configurations for jobs are parsed from a rendered `bpm.yml`, as usual.
-But if need be, it is also possible to override BPM configuration in the deployment manifest in the `quarks` field.
+But if need be, it is also possible to override the BPM configuration in the deployment manifest in the `quarks` field.
 See [the bpm documentation] for details on how to configure BPM.